yvonne90190/Vector-Space-Model/WSM_Project1/README.md

 # ****Vector Space Model****
-\\-  A retrieval program that is able to retrieve the relevant news to the given query from a set of 8,000 English News, and another program from 2,000 Chinese News.
+* A retrieval program that is able to retrieve the relevant news to the given query from a set of 8,000 English News, and another program from 2,000 Chinese News.
-\\-  Using TF-IDF weighting schemes, cosine similarity metrics, Euclidean distance, and relevance feedback.
+* Based on TF-IDF weighting schemes, cosine similarity metrics, Euclidean distance, and relevance feedback.
-\\- Using NLP technique (stemming, remove stop word, Jeiba).
+* Using NLP technique (stemming, remove stop word), and Jeiba (for spliting Chinese words).

 # ***Directory Tree***
 ```
 ── WSM_Project1